dieharders/ai-text-server/README.md

 # Text to Text Server

-This project handles all backend requests from AI apps using a singular api.
+This project handles all requests from client chat apps using a singular api.
+The goal is to provide a modular architecture that allows rapid development of text-based front-end apps.
+Client apps need only make HTTP requests to perform any function related to text-based ai workloads.

 ---

 ## Introduction

 This is a hybrid Next.js + Python app that uses Next.js as the frontend and FastAPI as the API backend.
-This uses Next.js as the UI to support manual configuration of the server which use Python AI libraries.
+It ships with a GUI to allow you to manually configure the backend ai services which use Python libraries.
+Configuration can also be done programmatically.
+Launch this desktop app locally, then navigate your browser to any web app that supports this project's api and start using ai locally with your own private data for free:

+- Links to supported apps...

 Project forked here [the Next.js GitHub repository](https://github.com/vercel/next.js/)

 ---

-## Features
+## Features (goal)

-- Inference: Run AI text models
+- Inference: Run open-source AI text models.
-- Embeddings: Create vector embeddings from a string or document
+- Embeddings: Create vector embeddings from a string or document.
-- Storage: Save data (like messages) to memory, local drive or cloud database
-- Search: Using a vector database and Llama Index to make semantic or similarity queries
+- Search: Using a vector database and Llama Index to make semantic or similarity queries.
-- Messages: Retrieve chat history
+- Threads: Save/Retrieve chat message history to memory, disk or cloud db.
+- Desktop app binaries (free, use our infra locally)

+## Features (upcoming)

+- Cloud platform (subscription, host your infra with us)
+- Enterprise service (subscription & paid support, bring your own infra)

 ---

 ## How It Works

+- Startup and shutdown of the backend services are done via `/api/start` and `/api/stop` on `localhost:3000`.

-The Python/FastAPI server is mapped into to Next.js app under `/api/`.
+- The Python/FastAPI server (universal api) is mapped to the Next.js app under `/api/text` on `localhost:8000` (default port:8000).

-This is implemented using [`next.config.js` rewrites](https://github.com/digitros/nextjs-fastapi/blob/main/next.config.js) to map any request to `/api/:path*` to the FastAPI API, which is hosted in the `/api` folder.

-On localhost, the rewrite will be made to `127.0.0.1:[port]`, which is where the FastAPI server is running.
+- 3rd party client apps will call the universal api to perform all functions needed.

 In production, the FastAPI server will be hosted as [Python serverless functions](https://vercel.com/docs/concepts/functions/serverless-functions/runtimes/python) on Vercel.
 However since this project will be deployed locally as an Electron app these will evaluate locally.